beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 }
 ```
-The main function can be left as an exercise implemented by the reader using the functions seen before; beware of the two-dimensional aspect of the matrices (and therefore dim3, as well as the size of each input/output element).
-There is also a solution in the github repo of these notes.
+The main function can be left as an exercise implemented by the reader using the functions seen before; beware of the two-dimensional aspect of the matrices (and therefore `dim3`, as well as the size of each input/output element).
+There is also a solution in the code folder of these notes.

-To see how long it would take for the program to run, a cudaEvent_t can be declared, before the kernel call.
+To see how long it would take for the program to run, a `cudaEvent_t` can be declared, before the kernel call.
 ```C++
     // Create CUDA events for timing
     cudaEvent_t start, stop;